How to handle fuel contamination in jet and diesel fuel

 - Cost.
 ATP requires laboratory machinery known as a luminometer in order to gain the result.
 Suppliers or users of fuel who do not conduct many tests, or who are spread out geographically, may struggle to justify the capital outlay.

 - Training.
-ATP fuel testing also require some skill in conducting the test and is normally conducted by operatives with some scientific experience.
+ATP fuel testing also requires some skill in conducting the test and is normally conducted by operatives with some scientific experience.
 These skill sets may not be available in every location, which is an important factor to consider.

 - Testing scope.
 Just like IP385 CFU, ATP is a ‘catch-all’ fuel contamination test.
 It targets all living cells present in the sample at the time of the test.
 Even cells that entered the sample during transport/ handling are targeted and will count towards the estimation of the contamination level.
 This means that misleading results are possible.